Stalled Integrations

 Doing multiple acquisitions, and treating them as one integration

-Teams cannot agree on an integrated solution
+Teams cannot agree on a roadmap

 Forward progress requires a roadmap of the direction to be taken.
-If the teams/workstreams cannot agree on the details of how to integrate together, the integration is at an impasse
+If the teams/workstreams cannot agree on the details of how to integrate together, the integration is at an impasse.

 Deadlines missed, but projects still happening